ZLSTWebSite/Zlst/content/authors/ZheLi/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Bingyang Fu is currently a Master student in ZLST, where he is supervised by Prof.Can Wang.
+bio: Zhe Li is currently a Master student in ZLST, supervised by Prof. Can Wang and Prof. Jiawei Chen.

 interests:
-  - Influence Maximizaiton
+  - Recommendation System
-  - Social Advertising
+  - Machine Learning

 education:
   courses:
     - course: MEng in computer science and Technology
       institution: Zhejiang University
-      year: 2022-now
+      year: 2025-now
     - course: BSc in computer science and Technology
-      institution: Zhejiang University
+      institution: University of Electronic Science and Technology of China
-      year: 2018-2022
+      year: 2021-2025

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons